 Seeking Income with ETFs

 Are you looking for ways to potentially generate income with your portfolio—perhaps from dividends or interest earned?
-Income seekers can choose from several types of investments, including mutual funds, but in this article we’ll focus on exchange-traded funds (ETFs).
+Income seekers can consider several types of investments, including mutual funds, but in this article we’ll focus on exchange-traded funds (ETFs).
 When an ETF owns income-producing investments, like bonds or dividend-paying stocks, it passes on that income to investors who hold the ETF’s shares.

 Important risks to consider